 New Developments in Capacitor Technology

-- Polymer capacitors for better performance in power applications.
+- Polymer models deliver superior performance in power circuits.

 Choosing the Right Capacitor